Breaking news

 With a focus on safety and respect, this year's St. Patrick’s Day festivities in South Boston aim to honor tradition while curbing past disruptions.
 Photo: CBS News

-City Councilor Ed Flynn, who has played a key role in shaping these shifts, emphasized the need for a turn in the atmosphere surrounding the march.
-According to Flynn, that happened during the previous gathering, which involved over a million attendees and numerous arrests, were an embarrassment.
-As a result, local authorities, including police, state officials, and members of the South Boston Allied Veterans War Council, have come together to ensure this procession is more controlled, family-friendly, and respectful of the community’s values.
+City Councilor Ed Flynn, a key figure in driving these changes, stressed the importance of transforming the atmosphere around the parade.
+Flynn pointed out that last year's event, which saw over a million attendees and numerous arrests, was an "embarrassment".
+In response, local authorities, including police, state officials, and members of the South Boston Allied Veterans War Council, have united to ensure this year's parade is more controlled, family-friendly, and respectful of the community’s values.

 What changes are being made to this year’s St. Patrick’s Day festivities?